Japanese Brazilians: Reversal in the migration flow (Dekasegi)

-Because of their Japanese ancestry, the Japanese Government believed that Brazilians would be more easily integrated into Japanese society.
+Because of their Japanese ancestry, the Japanese government presumed that Brazilians would be more easily integrated into Japanese society.
 In fact, this easy integration did not happen, since Japanese Brazilians and their children born in Japan are treated as foreigners by native Japanese.
 This apparent contradiction between being and seeming causes conflicts of adaptation for the migrants and their acceptance by the natives.